 I mean, maybe I would have to read a little on bacteria and all that, but whatever, what we do is just hook it up and do it.
 We don't share needles or anything like that.
 I mean, it’s happened, but you really shouldn't do that.
 You think you’re clean, but you never know what you have.
 Somebody that actually tattoos would probably freak out if they came up here, but that’s part of it, part of the "fuck it" attitude of No Class.
 None of us has swelled up yet.

 Word spreads quickly.
 No Class has picked up some steam.

 It’s a small thing but it gets around.
 We get a lot of shitneck skaters and their crews that come through asking for tattoos.
 A few kids have gotten their first ever tattoos here.
 To me that’s awesome.

-People wonder what we do up here; We just skate and tattoo.
+People wonder what we do up here; we just skate and tattoo.
 We’re mountain rednecks, I guess.
 We just get bored.
-You get a couple grinds in you, and a couple beers in you and then you’re like, “Alright, let’s go tattoo!”
+You get a couple grinds in you, and a couple beers in you, and then you’re like, “All right, let’s go tattoo!”
 Grinds, beers, music, doobies, mosquitos, DEET, and that makes it.